 The origin of human civilizations and agriculture is of course much older than the documentation in the form of inscriptions and bas-reliefs or tombs can tell us.
 This section is only based on documented history.
 The research in front of you is the most accurate, up-to-date and scientific document according to the latest archeological and historical discoveries and evidence of the ancient history.
-This sections contains a summarized historical timeline: A journey through time: 7000 B.C.E. to Present day.
+This sections contains a summarized historical timeline.

 Persia was a power house of academic knowledge in ancient times.
 They were leaders in astronomy, medicine, mathematics, literature and philosophy.
 Throughout the millenniums of invasions and conquests, Persians have been tough enough to live through it and repel the invaders.
 Even during Middle Ages Persia produced the best scholars in the world in all fields of science.

-The historical events on these pages are arranged in chronological, or date order: (oldest to newest).
+The historical events below are arranged in chronological date order: (oldest to newest).

-The ancient Shoosh Civilization or in English Susiana Civilization were among the first civilizations to emerge over 8000 years ago in today’s Khoozestan (southwestern Iran).
+The ancient Shoosh Civilization or in English Susiana Civilization were among the first civilized civilizations to emerge over 8800 years ago in today’s Khoozestan (southwestern Iran).

 Several fragmented small kingdoms were united and created the Elamite Nation (A first dynasty) in the Persian Plateau and began to exert and receive influence from the cultures of the region.
 This impressive dynasty lasted for over two millenniums.
 Susa played a vital role in the development and expansion of the Elamite cultural sphere, and the threat of Assyrian attacks prompted the construction of a large 6 meter thick rammed earth wall about the city.
 The increasing frequencies in foreign invasions led to a need for centralization and organized defenses.
 Elam is the name of an ancient civilization located in what is now southwest Iran.